MC-AJAX/Thesis_project/README.md

 # Thesis_project
-The end goal of this project is to create a Neural Network that learns a simple task such as solving a Rubix cube or mastering Tic Tac Toe using Deep Reinforcement Learning.
-The first phase of this project involves training a simple Artificial Neural Network to predict which customers will leave a banking firm based upon their customer data.
-This was accomplished with 86% accuracy after 100 training epochs.
-The second phase involves creating a Convolutional Neural Net to perform image analysis.
-Once I have the proper level of experience with designing these NN class types I will move on to training a third network using reinforcement learning.
+The goal of this project was to create a Convolutional Neural Network for image classification.
+It is coded entirely in Python using the TensorFlow and Keras Libraries.
+After 25 training epochs the model was able to classify images of dogs and cats with close to 80% accuracy.
+I'm using the following dataset provided on the TensorFlow repository: https://www.tensorflow.org/datasets/catalog/cats_vs_dogs